amiaopensource/qct-parse/README.md

 # QCTools Automation Scripts

-This repository contains scripts for automating common QCTools actions, such as parsing frame data for threshold violations and generating reports.
+This repository contains scripts for automating analysis of QCTools reports.

 ## Overview

 ### Scripts:

 - **`qct-parse.py`**
-  Finds frames that exceed thresholds for saturation, luma, and more.
+  Finds frames that exceed thresholds for QCTool tag(s).
+Detect color bars with the `-bd` option.

 - **`makeqctoolsreport.py`**
   Generates a QCTools `.xml.gz` report for a given input video file.